 Only my condemnation injures me.

 The power of belief is such that we can believe that we are vulnerable to injury; the evidence that we do believe this is evident in our condemnation of our brothers and sisters.
-We receive what we offer.
-As we condemn – as we make illusion appear real to us – we are in turn condemned.
+They are dangerous, aggressive, selfish, and untrustworthy.
+And yet, we receive what we offer.
+As we condemn – as we make the illusion of separate interests appear real with real effects – we are in turn condemned.

-Condemn and ou are made a prisonder.
+Condemn and ou are made a prisoner.
 Forgive and you are freed.
 Such is the law that rules perception (W-pI.198.2:1-3).

-Yet perceptions “laws” are illusory; to believe them is to believe a lie.
-In truth, condemnation is impossible.
+Yet perception’s “laws” are illusory.
+To believe them is to believe a lie.
+Therefore, in truth, condemnation is impossible.
 Yet so long as we believe in it, then it is real for us.
+Hence the need for forgiveness.

-A Course in Miracles – and the practice of forgiveness informing it – is an illusion wielded by the Holy Spirit that our willingness to indulge illusion at all might be undone.
+A Course in Miracles – and the practice of forgiveness informing it – is itself an illusion wielded by the Holy Spirit in the context of separation that our willingness to indulge illusion at all might be undone.

 Forgiveness sweeps all other dreams away, and though it is itself a dream, it breeds no others.
 All illusions save this one must multipy a thousandfold.
 But this is where illusions end.
 Forgiveness is the end of dreams, because it is a dream of waking (W-pI.198.3:1-4).

-Forgiveness – and that which is perceived under its influence – is not truth itself, but it points to what is true, and to God, with a certainty that cannot be denied by any Child of God.
+Forgiveness – and that which is perceived under its influence – is not truth itself, but rather points to what is true, and to God, with a certainty that cannot be denied.
+It is the illusion that ends our dependence on illusions and on the thinking that makes illusions appear so real.

 Given this means of salvation, why do we not avail ourselves of it?
 Why do we insist on suffering when perfect happiness and peace are offered without condition or qualification?

-The lesson invites us not to analze that question, but to answer it once and for all.
-It is tempting to use the intellect to tease apart of the meaning of the words, to explore the myriad possibilities they entail.
+Fun questions we could spend a lot of time answering!
+Yet this lesson invites us not to analyze that question, nor to descend into intellectuality, but rather to answer it once and for all.
+It is always tempting to use the intellect to tease apart of the meaning of the words, to explore the myriad possibilities they entail, to take notes and draw maps, to study and brainstorm, ever deepening understanding . . .

-It is not a crime against God or nature to play with langauge this way!
+It is not a crime against God or nature to play with language this way!
 Analysis is not forbidden!
 But there is a space in which the intellect avails us nothing, and some other means of understanding and acting must be evoked.
 As Abhishiktananda said, logos (language and logic) get us to the entrance of the Cave to the Heart but they do not help us enter.
+There, some other force or energy is required, one that is far beyond the domain of reason and language.

 The stillness of your Self remains unmoved, untouched by thoughts like these, and unaware of any condemnation which could need forgiveness . . . today we practice letting freedom come to make its home with you (W-pI.198.8:1, 9:1).

-It is a simple prayer to understand.
-It is difficult – murderously so – to practice.
+We are offered a simple prayer.
+Simple, that is, to understand.
+But difficult – murderously difficult – to practice.

 Only my condemnation injures me.